wearefine/fae/docs/helpers.md

 ## fae_date_format

 The fae_date_format and fae_datetime_format helpers format a DateTime object in Fae's preferred method.
 The default, fae_date_format, formats to 06/23/15.
-If using this format, add the 'sorter-mmddyy' class to the `th` to enable proper sorting.

 ```ruby
 fae_date_format item.updated_at